-The Cloud Location Engine enables you to view and track devices in your deployment.
+The Cloud Location Engine enables you to view and track the devices in your deployment.

 Using the Cloud Location Engine service, you can view all the access points (APs) deployed in all the buildings of a campus.
 You can also view the APs deployed on the individual floors of each building.
-You can also locate Wi-Fi tags, Wi-Fi interferers, and Bluetooth low energy (BLE) beacons.
-For a complete list of devices that can be tracked, refer to Configure Location Tracking.
+You can also locate Wi-Fi tags, Wi-Fi interferers and AoA clients.
+For a complete list of devices that can be tracked, see Configure Location Tracking.

 Requesting a Cloud Location Engine Account

-- Register for Cloud Location Engine.
-Provide the following information to opInsights-Support@external.cisco.com.
+- Register for the Cloud Location Engine.
+Provide the following information to opInsights-Support@external.cisco.com:

 - Email address for the account